 In this case the actual data is within the credibility interval of the push-forward prior, which is a good sign that the prior is a good representation of the exact solution.

-This kind of forward UQ analysis is the stepping stone to the more general prior-predictive analysis, which we leave for future tutorials.
+This kind of forward UQ analysis is the stepping stone to the more general prior-predictive analysis, which is beyond the scope of this book.